Application Operations¶

 d.start_activity(action="android.intent.action.MAIN", category="android.intent.category.LAUNCHER", component="com.android.settings/.Settings", debug=True)

-The following call will directly navigate to the certificate settings page.
+This call will take you directly to the certificate settings page.

 d.start_activity(action="com.android.settings.TRUSTED_CREDENTIALS")

-This interface can list all permission names declared by the application.
+This API lists all permission names declared by the app.

 app.permissions()